afska/gba-link-connection/README.md

 # ⌨️ LinkPS2Keyboard

-A PS/2 keyboard driver for the GBA.
+[⬆️](#gba-link-connection) A PS/2 keyboard driver for the GBA.
 Use it to add keyboard support to your homebrew games.

 ![photo](https://github.com/afska/gba-link-connection/assets/1631752/4c5fa3ed-5d96-45fe-ad24-73bc3f71c63f)